 National Security Impacts of Climate Change

 Climate change threatens America’s national security as well as communities around the world.
 Climate change effects like extreme weather, food and water scarcity, and sea-level rise can lead to political instability and even war.
 The U.S. military, intelligence community, and nations around the world are taking these threats seriously.
-Please join us for two forums exploring how climate change is disrupting communities around the world and impacting America’s national security.
+These two forums explored how climate change is disrupting communities around the world and impacting America’s national security.

-These events are free and open to the public, but for planning purposes we ask that you RSVP.
-Both events are co-sponsored by the Natural Resources Council of Maine, American Security Project, and the World Affairs Council of Maine.
+Both events were co-sponsored by the Natural Resources Council of Maine, American Security Project, and the World Affairs Council of Maine and were held in Hannaford Hall, University of Southern Maine, 88 Bedford Street, Portland.

 EVENING FORUM: 7:00–8:30 PM

-This event will bring together Maine’s U.S. Senator Angus King, who serves on both the Armed Services and Intelligence Committees, with military and foreign policy experts from the American Security Project for a discussion on how climate change will impact America’s national security and what measures Congress and the Defense Department will need to take to address these concerns.
+This event brought together Maine’s U.S. Senator Angus King, who serves on both the Armed Services and Intelligence Committees, with military and foreign policy experts from the American Security Project and American Resilience Project for a discussion on how climate change will impact America’s national security and what measures Congress and the Defense Department will need to take to address these concerns.

 AFTERNOON FORUM: 3:00–4:30 PM